aeslaughter/moose/docs/content/documentation/systems/Functions/level_set/LevelSetOlssonBubble.md

 For example, the following code creates a "bubble" in the lower left corner in a domain ranging from 0 to 1 in the x- and y-direction, as shown in the figure.

-!input modules/level_set/tests/functions/olsson_bubble/olsson_bubble.i block=Functions
+!listing modules/level_set/tests/functions/olsson_bubble/olsson_bubble.i block=Functions

 !parameters /Functions/LevelSetOlssonBubble

-!inputfiles /Functions/LevelSetOlssonBubble
+!listingfiles /Functions/LevelSetOlssonBubble

 !childobjects /Functions/LevelSetOlssonBubble
 References